human-language/www/src/pages/docs/philosophy.md

 4. Unix philosophy applies to AI tools
 5. Engineers want tools, not frameworks

-If we're right, Human becomes the `.gitignore` of AI—so obvious that we forget someone had to invent it.
+If I am right, Human becomes the `.gitignore` of AI—so obvious that we forget someone had to invent it.

-If we're wrong, we've still created something useful: a clear way to think about AI behavior.
+If I am wrong, I still created something useful: a clear way to think about AI behavior.

 ## Open Questions